logicly-au/pmhc-mds-user-documentation/doc/upload.rst

 A file can be uploaded in Test Mode.
 When uploading in test mode, the file is validated, however the data is not updated in the PMHC MDS database.

-After navigating to the Upload tab, you will be able to upload in Test Mode data files to organisations for which you have the 'Upload' role.
+After navigating to the **Upload** tab, you will be able to upload in Test Mode data files to organisations for which you have the 'Upload' role.

-You can upload data files in Test Mode through the upload tab, by following these steps:
+You can upload data files in Test Mode through the **Upload** tab, by following these steps:

-1. Navigate to the 'Upload' tab.
+1. Navigate to the **Upload** tab
-2. If you are allowed to upload to more than one organisation you will be asked to select an organisation name.
+2. If you are allowed to upload to more than one organisation you will be asked to select an organisation name
-3. Select the name of the organisation whose data you are uploading from the drop down list.
+3. Select the name of the organisation whose data you are uploading from the drop down list
-4. Click the blue 'Select File' button.
+4. Click the blue **Select File** button
 5. Navigate to where the upload file is saved on your system.
-Select the file and click the grey 'Open' button.
+Select the file and click the grey **Open** button
-6. Check to ensure you have selected the correct file by reviewing the file name now displayed below the 'Select File' button.
+6. Check to ensure you have selected the correct file by reviewing the file name now displayed below the **Select File** button
-7. Click the 'Upload as test data' checkbox on the right hand side.
+7. Click the **Upload as test data** checkbox on the right hand side

    .. figure:: screen-shots/upload-test-mode.png
       :alt: PMHC MDS Test Mode selected

-8. Click the green 'Upload' button.
+8. Click the green **Upload** button

 You will receive confirmation that your file has been accepted.
-The file will now be validated and you will shortly receive an email informing you if your file was valid, or informing you of any errors that occurred.
+The file will now be validated and you will receive an email informing you if your file was valid, or informing you of any errors that occurred.

 *Even if your file was valid, the data will not be updated in the PMHC MDS database.*